08 Mar This Bird Lives Like a Farmer

 And acorns are a seasonal crop.

-So it spends the harvest months collecting and storing acorns.
-Then it lives off the acorns during winter, spring, and early summer.
+So Acorn Woodpeckers spend the harvest months collecting and storing acorns.
+Then they lives off the acorns during winter, spring, and early summer.

 Like any group dependent upon farming, Acorn Woodpeckers live in towns (communities of about 10 birds) near their farms (oak trees).